furudbat/sakuna_fertilizer_helper/README.md

 ## Run

-You need [Jekyll](https://jekyllrb.com/) and to run this project on your local machine run `bundle exec jekyll serve`.
+You need [Jekyll](https://jekyllrb.com/) and to run this project on your local machine.

 ## Requirements (for development)